 The data used in this study were made available by the German Socio-Economic Panel Study (SOEP).
 The SOEP is a representative longitudinal micro-database that provides a wide range of socio-economic information on private households and their individuals in Germany.
 The yearly data were first collected from about 12,200 randomly selected adult respondents (in 6,000 families) in West Germany in 1984.
 After German reunification in 1990, the SOEP was extended by about 4,500 persons (in 2,200 families) from East Germany, and supplemented by expansion samples in 1998, 2000, and 2002.
-In the most recent wave, in 2005, about 21,000 respondents were participating in the panel study.
-I use data from 1984 to 2005 for West German male workers aged between 20 and 60, excluding Berlin.
-To ensure comparability of the results with those of previous studies, attention is restricted to full-time employees holding single jobs.
-Respondents with missing information on earnings, working hours or other variables included in the estimations were dropped from the sample.
+In the most recent wave, in 2005, about 21,000 respondents were participating in the panel study.8 I use data from 1984 to 2005 for West German male workers aged between 20 and 60, excluding Berlin.
+To ensure comparability of the results with those of previous studies, attention is restricted to full-time employees within employer-employee matches holding single jobs.
+The sample contains only full-time workers with monthly earnings of at least 500€ in order to exclude observations with implausibly low incomes.
+Short-time workers and those working less than 30 hours per week were excluded from the study.
+Respondents with missing information on earnings, working hours or other variables included in the estimations were also dropped from the sample.
 In the unbalanced panel, only respondents who participated in at least two waves of the survey are included in order to be able to observe changes in their real wages.
 When an employment spell is interrupted by unemployment or economic inactivity, an individual drops out of the sample, but is picked up in later years in case he is re-employed.
 In total, the sub-sample consists of about 38,000 person-year-observations.

 The SOEP provides not only information on monthly gross earnings including overtime payments, but also on extra payments, such as Christmas bonus, holiday pay, income from profit sharing, and other bonuses.
-Extra payments have become increasingly important in recent years, and have been shown to significantly contribute to the procyclicality of earnings (Devereux, 2001).
-In the SOEP, information on extra payments are only revealed in the subsequent wave of a respective year.
-Therefore, labor income including extra payments is only revealed for workers who participate in the survey for two consecutive years, and observations in 2005 cannot be used except for the information on extra payments.
+Extra payments have become increasingly important in recent years, and have been shown to significantly contribute to the procyclicality of earnings in the U.S. (Devereux, 2001).
+In the SOEP, information on extra payments are revealed on an annual basis in the subsequent wave of a respective year.
+These bonuses can be converted into monthly payments and added to the monthly gross earnings for those workers who have not changed their job during the year.9 Moreover, labor income including extra payments is only available for workers who participate in the survey for two consecutive years, and observations in 2005 cannot be used except for the information on extra payments.
+Hence, workers have to participate for at least three waves in the survey to ensure that changes in their real wages including extra payments can be observed.
 As a result, the inclusion of extra payments in this study leads to a considerable reduction in the sample size.
 However, since these additional payments are considered to be substantial for the analysis of real wage cyclicality, observations without this information are nevertheless dropped.
-All earnings are deflated using the West German Consumer Price Index (the base year used in this study is 1984).
-The SOEP asks survey respondents for detailed information on their working hours.
-Workers provide information on their contractual hours and on their actual working time, i.e. the weekly hours they work on average, including overtime.
-Moreover, if a worker indicates that he works overtime, he is asked for the compensation of these extra hours, which may be overtime pay, leisure compensation, or no compensation at all.
-This allows to use contractual hours, paid overtime hours, and unpaid overtime hours separately in the analysis.
+Figure 1 shows that the importance of bonus payments has been increasing in Germany, as not only the proportion of workers with bonus payments but also the average share of bonus payments in monthly base earnings has risen sharply since the mid 1980s.

-&lt;sup>8 The SOEP data is available as a public-use file containing 95% of the SOEP sample, with some variables omitted for reasons of data protection (see Wagner, Burkhauser, and Behringer, 1993, or for more detailed information, Haisken-DeNew and Frick, 2005).
+8 The SOEP data is available as a public-use file containing 95% of the SOEP sample, with some variables omitted for reasons of data protection (see Wagner, Burkhauser, and Behringer, 1993, or for more detailed information, Haisken-DeNew and Frick, 2005).